jemish8/Algorithms-2020fall/homeworks/Homework03.md

 ## Question 6 (programming)
 Implement a dynamic programming solution to calculate the longest common subsequence (LCS) of `⟨1,0,0,1,0,1,0,1⟩` and `⟨0,1,0,1,1,0,1,1,0⟩` (CLRS: 15.4-1).
 You can reuse the code that you developed for solving Q#5.

+# Optional

+## Question 7
+Let X = ⟨x 1 , x 2 , …, x m ⟩ and Y = ⟨y 1 , y 2 , …, y n ⟩ be sequences, and let Z = ⟨z 1 , z 2 , …, z k ⟩ be any LCS of X
+and Y. Describe, mathematically, how the LCS problem exhibits the optimal substructure property.
+(Hint: consider three cases).